 - Limited Liability: The shareholders of a business corporation will always have limited liability when it comes to the debts or judgments if any against the corporation.

-- Flexible Profit Distribution: A startup company Pennsylvania LLC has the benefit of being able to select different ways of distribution of profits unlike a partnership where the distribution is 50-50.
+- Flexible Profit Distribution: A start-up company in Pennsylvania LLC has the benefit of being able to select different ways of distribution of profits unlike a partnership where the distribution is 50-50.

-- Loan and Grant Programs: A startup company Pennsylvania, entrepreneurs, and small businesses require financial assistance in order to bring their new ideas, and technology to the forefront and this is where the state plays a key role.
+- Loan and Grant Programs: For a start-up company in Pennsylvania, entrepreneurs, and small businesses require financial assistance in order to bring their new ideas, and technology to the forefront and this is where the state plays a key role.
 There are several programs in place that are aimed at providing the much needed financial assistance to businesses.
-Some of the popular programs include:
+Some of these popular programs include:

 - Alternative and Clean Energy Program (ACE)